ApeWorX/silverback/docs/userguides/development.md

 3. Create a `bot/` folder with a `__init__.py` file that will include the instantiation of your `SilverbackApp()` object.

 The `silverback` cli automatically searches for python scripts to run as bots in specific locations relative to the root of your project.
-If `silverback` finds a module named `bot.py` either in the `bots/` directory or at the root directory of the project, then it will use that by default.
 It will also be able to detect the scripts inside your `bots/` directory and let you run those by name (in case you have multiple bots in your project).
 `silverback` can also deal with a `bot/` folder with an `__init__.py` file that is defined as the runner.